BrainBoardz Neuron

 by BrainBoardz Inc.

-• BrainBoardz is a revolutionary modular Mini PCI Express (mPCIe) based system that greatly simplifies the design of circuit boards and custom microcontroller projects.
-Through the use of our inexpensive ESP32-S3 based Neuron modules and our ever expanding range of BrainBoardz prototyping boards anyone can easily develop custom projects to harness the impressive capabilities of the latest generation Espressif ESP32-S3 microcontroller.
+BrainBoardz is a revolutionary modular Mini PCI Express (mPCIe) based system that greatly simplifies the design of circuit boards and custom microcontroller projects.
+Through the use of our inexpensive ESP32-S3 based Neuron-M modules and our ever expanding range of BrainBoardz prototyping boards anyone can easily develop custom projects to harness the impressive capabilities of the latest generation Espressif ESP32-S3 microcontroller.
 Simply plug in a Neuron module to a BrainBoardz mPCIe connector and you are ready to go.
 Neurons not only provide complete access to the extensive range of capabilities provided by the cutting edge ESP32-S3, they can also function as standalone modules if required.
 You are welcome to design/manufacture your own BrainBoardz compatible boards and Neuron compatible module(s).
 The entire BrainBoardz system is open source and 100% license free.
+For more traditional 2.54mm header scenarios, please welcome to our latest board, the feature-packed Neuron-P. It has all of the capabilities of our Neuron-M module, but this time we have loaded it with over 40 2.54mm pins.
+The Neuron-P is the ideal solution for using on your own breadboards and for standalone projects.

-• The components we have included on the Neuron are those that are most likely to be needed in core operations for the vast majority of prototypes and production.
-These include an ultra-low noise TI 5V to 3.3V LDO, a Mini-USB connector, a status LED and a MicroSD card reader.
+The components we have included on the Neuron-M and Neuron-P are those that are most likely to be needed in core operations for the vast majority of prototypes and production.
+These include an ultra-low noise 5V to 3.3V LDO, a USB-C connector, a status LED and a microSD card reader.
 This razor focused approach ensures that we can provide the most affordable and flexible solution for ESP32-S3 microcontroller based projects!

 Features: